 Of course prevention is always better than cure.
 If, as a parent you feel that your relationship with your child is deteriorating because of the extreme behaviour of your ex-partner, seek immediate expert legal and professional advice.
 Early intervention is critical for both child and parent and can stop the issue escalating to serious levels.
 Guidance from a specialist family lawyer will include finding practical professional support for the child and parent.
 At the end of the day, the welfare of a child is paramount, and a child’s interests must have precedence over and above any other consideration.

 Disputes over arrangements for children can be very distressing for parents.
 They can also have a negative effect on the children themselves.
 It is crucial therefore to obtain the advice and representation of a family law solicitor in London to achieve the best outcome for you and your family.

 OTS Solicitors is one of the most respected immigration and family law firms in London and is highly recommended by the Legal 500 for Human Rights and Immigration law.
-By making an appointment with one of our immigration and/or family solicitors, you can be assured of receiving some of the best legal advice available in the UK today.
-Please call us on 0207 936 9960.
+By making an appointment with one of our immigration and/or Family Solicitors, you can be assured of receiving some of the best legal advice available in the UK today.
+Please call us on 0203 959 9123.